 About Calabrese Horses

 in Calabria and were derived from a group of Arabian horses imported from North

 Africa.
 During the Bourbon period, they were crossbred with Andalusian horses.
 In

 more recent times, they were bred with Saleritano horses and English Thoroughbreds,

 which increased their size.
-Every now and then, in order not to
+Every now and then, in order not to lose their original

-are easy to train, strong, vivacious, and docile.
-They have excellent balance,
+easy to train, strong, vivacious, and docile.
+They have excellent balance, fast,

 and good jumpers.

 Content and photo source: Agrarian.org